 - Must be in good standing at UCLA at the time of application.
-This means students cannot be on Probation or Subject to Dismissal status when they apply.
+This means students must have a minimum 2.0 term and cumulative GPA and cannot be on Probation or Subject to Dismissal status when they apply.

 - Have completed at least 45 units (including AP and transfer units, if needed) by the end of winter quarter of the year they apply.

 - Have not exceeded 135 units of coursework (not including AP or other transfer units, if that brings the total over 135 units), by the end of winter quarter the year they apply.

 Students who plan to graduate within 3 years should to apply to the major in the 1st year, assuming the above criteria are met by the end of winter quarter of the 1st year.

 In the event a student cannot complete the required courses by the end of winter quarter of the 1st year, the student may be eligible to apply in year two, and still graduate within three years.
 These students MUST contact the Experiential Learning Capstone Advisor and Coordinator, Kevin Medina, no later than the end of week two of winter quarter of the 2nd year to discuss the internship placement and experiential learning requirements.
 If the student fails to notify the Capstone Advisor and Coordinator of their plan to graduate early by the stated deadline, the student will not be eligible to graduate early as part of the Public Affairs major.
 In that case, the student will either have to move to a 4-year plan or seek a new major.